 while the cost to the target is high enough to deter him (high P)

-Case 2 below illustrates this: ostracism of the target for refusing to join fellow villagers in giving up land to construct a road that would benefit them all.
+Case 2 below will illustrate this: ostracism of the target for refusing to join fellow villagers in giving up land to construct a road that would benefit them all.
 Proposition 1 implies that ostracism will be used for relatively minor offenses, not major ones.
 It is not suitable for dealing with a villager who steals his neighbor’s stash of coins.
 That offense is profitable for the target (high B), unimportant to everyone except the victim (low C), and false accusations can easily be made since the deed is secret (high m).
-For such offenses, villages need government courts and official penalties such as fines or jail.
+For such offenses, villages need government courts, and official penalties such as fines or jail.

 In the unconstrained ostracism regime, society’s payoff will depend on whether or not ostracism deters.
-On the one hand, if B > 2P(1-m), the target offends, so the sum of everyone’s payoffs is his B - 2P plus the village’s –C - 2Z, plus outsiders’ –D, a total of
+On the one hand, if B > 2P(1 – m), the target offends, so the sum of everyone’s payoffs is his B – 2P plus the village’s –C – 2Z, plus outsiders’ –D, a total of

-B – C - D- 2(P + Z).
+B – C – D – 2(P + Z).
 Under the no-ostracism regime, total welfare is B – C – D. Thus, social welfare is lower by amount 2(P + Z) with unconstrained ostracism— since it fails to deter, all it does is impose costs on society.

-On the other hand, if B < 2P(1-m), the target complies, so the sum of everyone’s payoffs is his -2mP plus the village’s - 2mZ, a total of - 2m(P + Z).
-Under the no-ostracism regime, total welfare is B – C – D. Thus, social welfare is higher with unconstrained ostracism if -2m(P + Z) > B – C – D; that is, if the cost of mistaken ostracism to target and village is less than the offense’s benefit to the target minus its cost to the village minus its cost to outsiders.
+On the other hand, if B < 2P(1 – m), the target complies, so the sum of everyone’s payoffs is his –2mP plus the village’s –2mZ, a total of - 2m(P + Z).
+Under the no-ostracism regime, total welfare is B – C – D. Thus, social welfare is higher with unconstrained ostracism if –2m(P + Z) > B – C – D; that is, if the cost of mistaken ostracism to target and village is less than the offense’s benefit to the target minus its cost to the village minus its cost to outsiders.

 In sum: if ostracism fails to deter offending, it merely imposes costs and it hurts the village and society.
-As a result, we would not expect it to persist as a social custom unless we introduce something not in the model --- for example, manipulation of the problem of group action for private gain (e.g., Case 13 below).
-On the other hand, if ostracism does deter, it can increase village and societal welfare, depending on how accurate and costly it is, and whether the “offense” really is harmful to the village and to outsiders.
+As a result, we would not expect it to persist as a social custom unless we introduce something not in the model --- for example, manipulation of the problem of group action for private gain (see Case 13 below).
+On the other hand, if ostracism does deter, it can increase village and societal welfare, depending on how accurate and costly it is and whether the “offense” really is harmful to the village and to outsiders.

 (3) The Constrained Ostracism Regime: Villagers Ostracize; Court Hears Cases; Villagers Listen to the Court